 The volunteer who knocks on the door knows the family's name, the kids' ages, the prayer request from last spring, and that they came to Easter service.
-Outreach teams stop overlapping.
-Prayer requests stop getting lost in clipboards.
-The community sees a church that follows through.
+Outreach teams stop overlapping, prayer requests stop getting lost in clipboards, and the community sees a church that follows through.

 — Parish areas

-Polygon a parish boundary or neighborhood.
-Assign a volunteer team.
-The household list inside becomes a visit list, route-ordered so the team walks efficiently.
+Polygon a parish boundary or neighborhood and assign a volunteer team — the household list inside becomes a visit list, route-ordered so the team walks efficiently.
 No two teams ever knock the same door the same week.

 — The platform

-No notebook of prayer requests sitting on someone's kitchen counter.
-No volunteer team realizing they doubled up after the fact.
-Every visit writes to the same record the outreach pastor sees on the parish dashboard.
+No notebook of prayer requests sitting on someone's kitchen counter, and no volunteer team realizing they doubled up after the fact — every visit writes to the same record the outreach pastor sees on the parish dashboard.

 /01 — DESK

-Cut parish areas, draft conversation guides, assign volunteer teams, see which homes have been visited and which haven't.
-The dashboard the outreach pastor reviews before staff meeting.
+Cut parish areas, draft conversation guides, and assign volunteer teams while seeing which homes have been visited and which haven't — the dashboard the outreach pastor reviews before staff meeting.

 /02 — DOOR